Are you thinking about starting a career in the mechanics field?

 Besides cars, mechanics are also needed in the truck, boat, plane and motorcycle industry.
 And although the demand for such diesel, marine, airplane and motorcycle mechanics is less than it is for automobile mechanics, the supply of qualified professionals is also smaller, so an expert in any of these fields has a lot of career potential.

 You can probably find a local auto repair class or a complete mechanic degree program in your city.
-However, if you are interested in becoming a truck, boat, plane or motorcycle repair expert, your city may not offer a good training program.
+However, if you are interested in becoming a truck, boat, plane or motorcycle repair expert, your city may not offer a good specific training program.
 Your search may be a bit more difficult.